facebookresearch/embody-3d/README.md

 python src/download.py --src download.txt --feat text
 ```

-Similarly, if you want to donwload only certain categories, you an set the flag `--category`.
+Similarly, if you want to download only certain categories, you an set the flag `--category`.
 For instance, to just download charades,
 ```
 python src/download.py --src download.txt --category charades
 ```